Yes, your carpet gets dirty faster after it’s been cleaned. But why? And does that mean you should wait as long as possible before cleaning it?

 These days, most carpet comes from the factory with some sort of protector, whether it’s Scotchgard or a similar product.

-Carpet does possess some innate stain resilience, but that stain resilience is greatly enhanced by the factory protector.
+Carpet does possess some innate stain resilience, but that stain resilience is greatly enhanced by the factory protector, an invisible coating that helps carpet repel soil and stains.

-As a result, your carpet will be less resistant to dirt and stains.
+As a result, your carpet will be less resistant to soil and stains.
 It will remain somewhat resistant, but not as resistant as it was when it was new.

 But does that mean you should avoid having your carpet cleaned?